 Sota Comet Series III Turntable Review & Hearing Test

 The first Sota turntable was offered in the market in 1982 under the name Sapphire.
-It was quickly recognized as a great device and, in the midst of the digital era, inspired the fans of analogy that it was not all lost.
+It was quickly recognized as a great device and, in the midst of the digital era, inspired the fans of analogy.

 Of course, for a new generations a standard of good reproduction is compact disc, computer, or MP3 compressed records.
 However, today’s technologies have led to high-quality reproduction from the PC with the help of more advanced streamers / DA inverters, high resolution shots, and bypassing computer sound cards.